Lagrangian constant cycle subvarieties in Lagrangian fibrations: Introduction

 The fact that $ [F] \in \CH^n(X)$ is independent of $F$ is a direct consequence of the following general result.

 \begin{thm} Let $X$ be a Calabi-Yau manifold and $f : X \dto B$ a dominant meromorphic map over a Kähler base $B$.
 If $0 < \dim B < \dim X$, then $B$ is rationally connected. \end{thm}

 Here a \emph{Calabi-Yau manifold} is an irreducible (in the sense of Riemannian geometry) compact Kähler manifold with finite fundamental group and trivial canonical bundle.
 The Riemannian holonomy group of a Calabi-Yau manifold associated to its Kähler metric is either $\SU(n)$ or $\Sp(n)$.
 Hyper-Kähler manifolds and Calabi-Yau manifolds in the strict sense are examples of Calabi-Yau manifolds.
-In the case where $X$ is a projective hyper-Kähler manifold, Theorem~\ref{thm-RCbase} is to compare with Matsushita's result~\cite[Theorem $2$]{MatsushitaFib}, saying that if $X \to B$ is a surjective morphism over a normal base $B$ such that $0 < \dim B < \dim X$, then $B$ is a $\bQ$-factorial klt Fano variety of dimension $\frac{1}{2}\dim X$ with Picard number $1$.
-Note also that in the case where $X$ is projective and $f : X \to B$ is a surjective morphism over a normal $\bQ$-Gorenstein variety $B$ without the assumption that $ \dim B < \dim X$, either $K_B$ is numerically trivial or $B$ is uniruled~\cite[Corollary $2$]{QZhanglogQFano}.
-Theorem~\ref{thm-RCbase} also improves and gives a new proof of the main result of~\cite{HYLRCbase}.
+Strictly speaking, we will only apply Theorem~\ref{thm-RCbase} to projective Calabi-Yau manifolds and in this case, Theorem~\ref{thm-RCbase} is already known to be true by~\cite[Theorem 14]{Kollar-Larson}.
+However our proof is different from the proof of~\cite[Theorem 14]{Kollar-Larson} and works also for non-projective Calabi-Yau manifolds.

-This result will allow to rephrase Theorem~\ref{thm-constr} replacing the fiber $F$ by the cycle $L^n \in \CH^n(X)$.
-Furthermore, under the mild assumption that a very general projective deformation of the Lagrangian fibration $\pi : X \to B$ with $\rho(X) \ge 3$ satisfies Matsushita's conjecture\footnote{ We say that a Lagrangian fibration $\pi : X \to B$ satisfies Matsushita's conjecture if either $\pi : X \to B$ is isotrivial or the induced moduli map $B \dto \cA_n$ to some suitable moduli space of abelian varieties is generically injective. } (for instance when $b_2(X) \ge 8$~\cite{VoisinLag}), Theorem~\ref{thm-constr} allow us to define for such a variety $X$ a canonical zero-cycle $o_X \in \CH_0(X)$ by taking the class of a point supported on any Lagrangian constant cycle subvariety $\gS_{\pi,H}$ defined above, whose class is also proportional to a product of $2n$ divisors:
+Theorem~\ref{thm-RCbase} will allow to rephrase Theorem~\ref{thm-constr} replacing the fiber $F$ by the cycle $L^n \in \CH^n(X)$.
+In the case where $\dim X = 4$, under the mild assumption that a very general projective deformation of the Lagrangian fibration $\pi : X \to B$ with $\rho(X) \ge 3$ satisfies Matsushita's conjecture\footnote{ We say that a Lagrangian fibration $\pi : X \to B$ satisfies Matsushita's conjecture if either $\pi : X \to B$ is isotrivial or the induced moduli map $B \dto \cA_n$ to some suitable moduli space of abelian varieties is generically injective. } (for instance when $b_2(X) \ge 8$~\cite{VoisinLag}), Theorem~\ref{thm-constr} allows us to define for such a variety $X$ a canonical zero-cycle $o_X \in \CH_0(X)$ by taking the class of a point supported on any Lagrangian constant cycle subvariety $\gS_{\pi,H}$ defined above, whose class is also proportional to the product of any 4 divisors: